Research Databases and Other Online Research Tools

 Click the headings to jump below to our lists of:

 WorldCat via OCLC's FirstSearch - Books and other materials in over 9,000 libraries worldwide.
-Contains all the records cataloged by OCLC member libraries.
-Offers over 67 million bibliographic records.
+Contains all the records cataloged by OCLC member libraries: over 67 million bibliographic records.
+Advanced searching options in the FirstSearch platform allow for very targeted searching.

 ARCADE - A union catalog of three major art libraries in New York City: the Frick Art Reference Library, the Brooklyn Museum Libraries and Archives, and the MoMA Library.

-ArchiveGrid - An international website that gathers information on archival collections.
-Over 2,500 libraries, museums, and archives worldwide contribute collection descriptions.
+ArchiveGrid - An international website that gathers and presents information on archival collections.
+Over 2,500 libraries, museums, and archives worldwide contribute descriptions of their collections to the project.

 artlibraries.net - The Virtual Catalogue for Art History allows simultaneous searching the online catalogs of more than 36 international art libraries in Europe, the U.S., and Australia

-SCIPIO - Online union catalog of auction catalogue records.
-Provides bibliographic information on auction sales catalogues from major North American and European auction houses as well as important private sales and indicates which libraries hold the catalogues in their collections.
+SCIPIO - Provides bibliographic information on auction sales catalogues from major North American and European auction houses as well as important private sales, and indicates which libraries hold the catalogues in their collections.

 The Serials Directory by EBSCOhost® - provides bibliographic information and current pricing structures for popular serials.
 It contains nearly 212,000 U.S. and international titles, including newspapers.